 This course studies the functions of correctional administrators and the issues that drive them to create new operational approaches to respond to new challenges.
 It is an integration of theory and practice, providing the background and theory that guides practice and the administration of correctional agencies.

 Prerequisite: CRJ215 and CRJ331.

-CRJ460 Internship in Criminal Justice 1 - 6 credits
+CRJ460 Internship in Criminal Justice

+1 - 6 credits

 The student is placed in an internship requiring hands-on involvement in an area of the criminal justice system of interest to the student.
 This may occur in a federal, state, or local agency.
 Prerequisite: permission of the Academic Department.
-Students must speak with their Academic Advisor, as well as Career Services before registering.
+Students must speak with their Academic Advisor prior to registering for an internship.